-Applying for funding from a pre-settlement funding company can help with immediate costs, but be aware that fees and interest rates can be high.
-As such, pre-settlement loans are primarily used when other alternatives aren’t available.
+Applying for funding from a pre-settlement funding company can help with immediate costs, but expect fees and interest rates to be high.
+Therefore, people primarily use pre-settlement loans when other alternatives aren’t available.

 How Do Pre-Settlement Loans Help?

-If you are pressed for cash following an auto accident, a pre-settlement loan may allow you to sustain a healthy standard of living while you recover from your injuries and wait for your settlement payout.
-Whether the rent is due or money for groceries is needed, applying for pre-settlement funding can alleviate some of your financial burden.
+Pre-settlement loans help with expenses following an auto accident.
+They allow you to sustain a healthy standard of living while you recover from your injuries and wait for your settlement payout.
+Whether you need to pay for rent or groceries, applying for pre-settlement funding can help alleviate your financial burden.

 - Medical appointments